ShayHill/shayallenhill_site/_posts/2024-04-05-markov-chain.md

 * Nor is it for a good start when the former that he should soon become my shipmate though but a combing wave hurled themselves bodily inboard again the third in the porch.
 * Upon this fleece holding his tongs in the far rush of the flood.

 These make a bit more sense---maybe---but we're already 43% deterministic.
-That's 43% of two-word strings found, not 43% of *unique* two-word strings, which would be much higher (82%).
+That is, 43% of two-word strings will *always* be followed by a specific word.
+Bear in mind, that's 43% of two-word strings found, not 43% of *unique* two-word strings, which would be much higher (82%).

 Some of these are fine.
 The word pair `a sort` appears 53 times, always followed by `of`.
-It's not a terrible thing to copy such patterns verbatim, but our AI is nevertheless becoming more deterministic, and not all word triplets are canonical. `glided by as`, `sea fell over`, `of pale forked` and around 90 thousand other phrases are have now been "hard coded" into our AI.
+It's not a terrible thing to copy such patterns verbatim, but our AI is nevertheless becoming more deterministic, and not all word triplets are canonical. `glided by as`, `sea fell over`, `of pale forked` and around 90 thousand other phrases have now been "hard coded" into our AI.

 Here's the same thing looking three words back: